1000AIRCRAFTPHOTOS.COM

 The G.42 was designed by Gloster to the specification E.1/44 as a fighter, and was of all-metal construction, except for the wooden upper fin.
-It featured a mid-positioned wing, had an exceptionally broad fuselage and an undercarriage with an unusually wide track.
+It featured a mid-positioned wing, had an exceptionally broad fuselage and an landing gear with an unusually wide track.
 It was to have four 0.79 in (20 mm) British Hispano cannons and had provisions made to carry two bombs or 8 rockets under the wing.

 The first prototype (SM809) was completed in July 1947 but was damaged beyond repair during road transfer to Boscombe Down, Wiltshire, England, UK, for first flight in August 1947.
 Building of the second prototype (TX145) was accelerated and the aircraft made its first flight from Boscombe Down on March 9, 1948 piloted by Bill Waterton.